-Basic group theory; ordinary representations/character theory from the Part II (or equivalent) course; Sylow theory for finite groups; commutative algebra from the relevant Part III course (rings, ideals, completions, local rings, primality, maximality, the Artin-Wedderburn theorem); some categorical nonsense.
-The Part III course on the representations of complex semisimple Lie algebras is complementary to this course.
+Basic group theory; ordinary representations/character theory from the Part II (or equivalent) course; Sylow theory for finite groups; commutative algebra from the relevant Part III course (rings, ideals, completions, local rings, primality, maximality); a basic familiarity with categories helps.
+The Part III course on the representations of finite-dimensional complex semisimple Lie algebras is complementary to this course.